 Andy Patton is a classical sculptor who has studied under several masters such as Bruno Lucchesi, Babs Mellor and Vincent Aniano.
 Andy attended WSU’s School of Fine Arts and is president of the Wichita Sculptors Guild.

 Don Praseuth is a passionate Kansan artist who has primarily studied traditional and digital art with an emphasis on portrait and figurative studies.
-Having studied fine arts and illustration at Watts Atelier in Encinitas, CA under various acclaimed artists such as Jeffrey Watts, Erik Gist, Ben Young, and Lucas Graciano.
-Don hopes to contribute to the art community by sharing his knowledge and teaching those eager to learn.
+He studied fine arts and illustration at Watts Atelier in Encinitas, California under various acclaimed artists.

-Jennifer Walterscheid a Bachelor of Arts with Studio Art emphasis and a Certificate of Ornamental Painting and Design from Wichita State University.
-She teaches pre-K through eighth grade art at Holy Cross Lutheran School.
-Enameling has captivated her from the first time she experienced the process.
-She looks forward to sharing her love of “painting with fire” with new students and the community of enamelists at Mark Arts.
+Jennifer Walterscheid has a BA with a studio art emphasis and a certificate of ornamental painting and design from Wichita State University.
+She teaches art at Holy Cross Lutheran School.
+She enjoys to sharing her love of “painting with fire” with the enamellist community.

 Melinda Weis is an award–winning artist represented by Gallery XII.
 Previously, she was a graphic artist, but she now devotes all her time to the joy and agony of painting.